 Any criminal charge is serious business.
-If not properly defended, you could face a lengthy criminal sentence and a conviction on your record.
+If you're not properly defended, you could face a lengthy criminal sentence and a conviction on your record.
 The law relating to tampering with evidence can be complex.
 An experienced criminal defense attorney can investigate the claims made against you and help determine which defenses would be most effective in your case.